Duet3D/wiki-content/User_manual/Machine_configuration/robot_screw_theory.md

 # Pieper criterion

 The close form inverse kinematics are easier to solve, if consecutive axes cross or are parallel to each other.
 This is especially true for axes 4 to 6 of the 6 axis industrial robot, resulting in a spherical joint.
-It is also advantageous, if axes 1 to 3 are on one line (same X Y positions).
+It is also advantageous, if axes 1 to 3 are on one line (same X Y positions) and axes 2 and 3 are parallel.

 # C parameter
 Configuration has two parts: